 What is the most requested doughnut to date?

 The Bourbon-Caramel Glazed with Applewood Smoked Bacon, FO SHO!

 Do you keep a count of how many doughnuts you have made to date?

 No, but it’s in the gazillions!

-Lastly, you might start seeing more Hi-five doughnut around as they might start franchising soon!
+Lastly, you might start seeing more Hi-five Doughnuts around as they might begin franchising soon!